Configure VTP Server and Client in Switch

 Trunk configuration

 A switch port can work in two modes: access and trunk.
 In access mode, it works with a single VLAN.
 In trunk mode, it works with multiple VLANs.
 Access mode is the default mode on all switch ports.
-In a multi-VLAN environment, we need to change the default mode to trunk mode on all switch ports that connect switches.
+In a multi-VLAN environment, you need to change the default mode to trunk mode on all switch ports that connect switches.

 Trunk configuration on Switch0